'Washington Post' Says It Foiled Apparent Sting By James O'Keefe's Activist Group

 Confronting Phillips with a printout of the GoFundMe page, McCrummen said, "So I just wanted to ask you if you could explain this, and I also wanted to let you know, Jaime, that this is being recorded and video recorded."

-Phillips acknowledged the ad as hers, but she said the job had fallen through — and that it had been a position she interviewed for at the Daily Caller, a conservative news website.
+Phillips acknowledged the ad as hers, but she said the job had fallen through — and that it had been a position she interviewed for at The Daily Caller, a conservative news website.
 She also said she no longer felt comfortable going public with her story and soon took her leave.
 And again, Post reporters said they found that the new details provided in that meeting did not check out.

-The newspaper had positioned videographers in the restaurant; on Monday, it also sent a reporter and videographer to Mamaroneck, N.Y, the town where O'Keefe's Project Veritas offices are located.
+The newspaper had positioned videographers in the restaurant; on Monday, it also sent a reporter and videographer to Mamaroneck, N.Y., where O'Keefe's Project Veritas offices are located.
 There, the Post says, they watched Phillips park her car and enter the building.

 The apparent connection between Phillips and O'Keefe led the Post to take the rare step of publishing remarks that had previously been off the record.